 Moreover, BBR testing sheds light on the low-temperature performance of asphalt binders, aiding in predicting potential pavement cracking.

 BBR testing effectively overcomes the challenges posed by other testing methods through its unique approach and capabilities.
-By measuring low-temperature stiffness and relaxation properties of asphalt binders using the BBR test, engineers and technicians can make informed decisions regarding the design and maintenance of pavements, as well as to predict the behavior of asphalt pavements more accurately.
+The BBR test measures asphalt binder properties, aiding in pavement design and maintenance decisions.
+Engineers use these insights to predict asphalt pavement behavior accurately.

 Limitations and Challenges